12.8K Shares

 Being non-authentic may allow you to fit in and function to some extent, but it comes at a high price – the less energy you put into developing yourself and shining your True Self to the world, the more you lose yourself to a False Self.

-You will also discover that your interactions don’t feel heart connected and satisfying.
-Instead they feel shallow, unfulfilling, and more like a stage-play than real life.
+You will also discover that your interactions don’t feel heart-connected and satisfying.
+Instead, they feel shallow, unfulfilling, and more like a stage play than real life.

 The Shifting of Self-avoidance Into Self-partnering